xparq/Out_of_Nothing/README.md

 _(See also https://github.com/xparq/Out_of_Nothing/wiki For some more "nimble" notes!)_

-Growing from a simple SFML trial prototype created for a) learning the lib,
+Growing from a simple SFML trial prototype created for a) evaluating the lib,
-b) learning how to architect visual sims (and games) around frame-based low-level graphics, c) hopefully distilling a simple framework/toolkit for developing apps that need this sort of foundations, d) even more vaguely: perhaps actually developing something interesting out of it -- now it's gradually becoming an engine + its first (test) app (a minimalist cosmic simulation toy, or maybe even a minimalist world-building game later).
+b) learning how to implement visual simulations (or games) around frame-based, GPU-oriented graphics (which I've never done before), c) hopefully distilling a simple toolkit for developing apps that need this sort of foundations -- now it's gradually becoming an engine/framework with the goal of running a broad range of interactive entity-based simulations, and even simple games.

+The project is driven by the development of an MVP/test app: a bare-bones multiplayer world-building game in a quasi-Newtonian space of interacting bodies.
+This concept is simple to design and implement, yet hopefully rich enough to reveal all the important requirements and technical building blocks necessary for the engine/framework to be useful for other sim. apps, too.
+It's also a beacon: it helps refining the goals/directions of the project.
+(And, crucially, it has been fun enough to keep me going.)

-Even though its presentation is still offensively crude (unsurprisingly, for a prototype), and its features/controls very limited -- basically just a single steerable body that can spawn free-floating other bodies (in various configurations), plus "metaphysical" manipulation of the fundamental constants of its simplified Newtonian physics -- it's already complex enough to produce an endless flow of rich semi-chaotic emergent formations, and to inspire fascinating ideas.
+In its current (still largely prototype) form its presentation is offensively crude, its controls are suboptimal, features mostly nonexistent -- it's just a single steerable body, basically, which can spawn free-floating other bodies in various configurations, plus some ways to manipulate the attributes of its simple physics --, but it's already complex enough to yield an endless flow of interesting semi-chaotic emergent formations, and inspire further ideas.

-...Which I'm chock-full of already, and can hardly wait to get through (the mountains of) some boring/daunting architectural design + low-level tech hurdles first, and start crafting the fun bits.
-You can't wait! ;)
+...Which I'm chock-full of already, and can hardly wait to get through (the mountains of) boring/daunting architectural design + low-level tech hurdles, and then finally start crafting the fun bits...

 ![screenshot](doc/image/screenshot/8k1.png)
 ------------------------------------------------------------------------------